Rio Blanco County, Colorado

 Rio Blanco County (Condado del Río Blanco) is a county located in the U.S. state of Colorado.
 As of the 2020 census, the population was 6,529.
 The county seat is Meeker.
 The name of the county is the Spanish name for the White River which runs through it.

 History

 Rio Blanco County was created on March 25, 1889, when it was split from Garfield County.
 The town of Meeker became the county seat.

 On May 17, 1973, Rio Blanco County became one of two counties in Colorado to have a peaceful nuclear explosion as a part of Operation Plowshare.
-There were three nearly simultaneous explosions targeted at fracking oil, all detonated as Project Rio Blanco.
+There were three nearly simultaneous explosions targeted at producing unconventional natural gas, all detonated as Project Rio Blanco.
 The other county is Garfield County under Project Rulison.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 3223 sqmi, of which 3221 sqmi is land and 1.9 sqmi (0.06%) is water.